patarapolw/kaguya/docs/README.md

 - Chapter 241 - Un’yo Shinomiya Can’t Talk
   - [DISC] Kaguya Wants to Be Confessed to - Chapter 241 <https://redd.it/qcvdfq>
   - [DISC] Kaguya Wants to Be Confessed to - Chapter 241 <https://redd.it/qcvwfd>
+- Chapter 242 - The Shinomiya Family
+  - [DISC] Kaguya Wants to Be Confessed to - Chapter 242 <https://redd.it/qhk1uy>

+## Kaguya Wants to be Confessed To Darkness

 - Kaguya Wants to be Confessed To Darkness
   - [DISC] Kaguya Wants to be Confessed To Darkness <https://redd.it/6bz7pp>
 - Kaguya Wants to Be Confessed to, Darkness (Vol 2)